Podcast Episode 09a – The Boularderies of Little Bras d’Or

 Podcast Episode 07a – The Chevalier de Johnstone: From Culloden to Cape Breton

-https://www.youtube.com/watch?v=6C3sznDnUbU The Chevalier de Johnstone is one of the most colourful personalities to have come through Cape Breton in the 18th century.
-A Scottish exile who was involved in the 1746 Jacobite Rebellion, Johnstone was likely one of the only - if not the only - Scotsmen in Cape Breton during the time of Louisbourg. … Continue reading Podcast Episode 07a – The Chevalier de Johnstone: From Culloden to Cape Breton
+The Chevalier de Johnstone is one of the most colourful personalities to have come through Cape Breton in the 18th century.
+A Scottish exile who was involved in the 1746 Jacobite Rebellion, Johnstone was likely one of the only - if not the only - Scotsmen in Cape Breton during the time of Louisbourg.
+He … Continue reading Podcast Episode 07a – The Chevalier de Johnstone: From Culloden to Cape Breton

 Monsieur de Poilly’s 1757 Winter Tour of Cape Breton Island – Part 3